donghoonlee04/cGPRT/README.md

 ```
 > cGPRT_predict model img_dir data_list result
 ```

+####Custom face detector
+Rectangles inputted to the cGPRT should be consistent on training and prediction procedures for initializing facial landmarks.
+The best way to use a custom face detector is (1) detect faces in cropped images, (2) modify rectangles in data_list file by detected face rectangles, (2) train a model using modified data_list files.
+If you want to use pre-trained models, the rectangles from the face detector should be re-sized to closed to (x=0, y=0, w=600, h=600) for cropped images.

 ##Citation
 Please cite the following [paper](http://slsp.kaist.ac.kr/paperdata/Face_Alignment_Using.pdf) in your publications if it helps your research:
 ```